richwblake/CSS_Grid_And_Flexbox_Demo/README.md

 ### Summary

-Here's a great image encapsulating the different way positional grid commands effect the layout of your webpage:
+Here's a great image encapsulating the different way positional grid commands affect the layout of your webpage:

 ![CSS Grid, summarized in one image](https://user-images.githubusercontent.com/89106805/171925778-a171e2b7-d2d8-4987-be89-55156926d840.jpeg)